1000 items found for your search. If no results were found please broaden your search.

 For Emma Rodriguez '20, a trained WISE advocate, Movement Against Violence facilitator and member of the Student and Presidential Committee and the Sexual Violence Prevention Project's student advisory board, the allegations made in the pending sexual harassment class action lawsuit against the College were disturbing, but not surprising.

-Kevin Figgins Jr. ’16 passed away unexpectedly on Dec.
+Kevin Figgins Jr. ’16 died unexpectedly on Dec.
 2, College President Phil Hanlon announced in an email to campus Monday afternoon.
-Figgins was in Nashville, Tennessee, his hometown, at the time of his passing.
+Figgins was in Nashville, Tennessee, his hometown, at the time of his death.

 Dear Student Colleagues,